Our Review Process

 Risk of overconsumption

 As guavas have high fibre content, overconsumption can cause gas, bloating, and stomach pain.
 These nuts are also known to be a natural laxative, and eating too much may cause diarrhoea.
 In addition, they can sometimes cause skin irritation as well.
 Therefore, always moderate your consumption of guavas to avoid these health complications.
 It is advised to consume a maximum of 1 guava in a day.
+Know about is honey good for diabetes?.

 Other health benefits of guavas